FileOnQ/DataOnQ/PROBLEM_SPACE.md

 # DataOnQ - Problem Space
-Mobile devices are not always connected to the internet, in the Public Safety and Law Enforcement industry wi-fi and cellular connected devices become a bigger concern.
-In our evidence management product there is almost never wi-fi access and multiple floors underground cellular service is typically unavailable.
+Mobile devices are not always connected to the internet despite the abundance of wireless networks.
+The Public Safety and Law Enforcement sectors are investing in Wi-Fi and cellular connected devices for all their personnel.
+Evidence management in law enforcement agencies requires mobile devices to be used in environments without Wi-Fi access and often multiple floors underground where cellular service is typically unavailable.

 # Limited Connectivity
-In our Problem Space the only way to get a device connected to the internet is via an Ethernet Dock or sharing internet via Bluetooth or USB connection to the device.
+The only way to get a device connected to the internet in our problem space is via an Ethernet dock or sharing internet via Bluetooth or USB connection to the device.

-All of this requires a robust offline solution that acts as an offline first app with common synchronization routines to keep the data between the database and devices current.
+All these factors necessitate a robust offline solution that acts as an offline first app with common synchronization routines to keep the data between the database and devices current.

 # Backend Server
-In our scenario the backend server is not a typical modern Web API that returns  JSON payload.
-Our offline synchronization library integrates with a WCF (Windows Communication Foundation) Service using a SOAP (Simple Object Access Protocol) XML payload.
+Our offline synchronization library integrates with a WCF (Windows Communication Foundation) service using a SOAP (Simple Object Access Protocol) XML payload rather than a typical modern Web API that returns a JSON payload.

 # Real World Workflow
-In our scenario whenever the device is active and is in use not connected to the dock there is no internet.
-The app will continue to function as if they are connected to the internet but they will never know the difference.
-Placing the device into a connected cradle shares the latest information and changes with the server as well as downloads new information to the device.
+The devices are not connected to their docks when they are in use, so there is no internet connectivity.
+The app will continue to function as if the device is connected to the internet but the users will never know the difference.
+Placing the device into a connected dock shares the latest information and changes with the server as well as downloads new information to the device.

 1. Device is connected and is up to date
 2. User removes device